 It is this combination of high winds and ocean water that causes such devastation to homes.
 Protection against both is paramount given the regularity of these storms.

 The Current Wind Regulations

-The current wind loading standard in Australia depends on the region you’re in.
+The current wind loading standard in Australia depends on the region you are in.
 The 2011 AS/NZS1170.2 standard defines this for builders.
 For example, the minimum standard in New South Wales is 250km/h.

 Generally, this was enough for structures built post-2011 to withstand Tropical Cyclone Debbie.
 But a University of Queensland study found something disturbing.
 It discovered that winds in Hamilton Island came very close to reaching this minimum.
 A stronger cyclone may have had a devastating effect on new structures.

 Still, the University of Queensland’s study found that most modern homes should withstand most cyclones.
-But modern homes don’t account for every property.
+But modern homes do not account for every property.

 The Community Issue